UCB-stat-159-f25/final-group27/README.md

 Link to Binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/UCB-stat-159-f25/final-group27.git/HEAD)

+Note: The repository is large, so sometimes the binder launch fails.
+If this happens, just try again!

 ## Project Description
 Through this project, we analyzed what factors impact drug costs for the top 25 costliest drugs in the United States.